 Land preparation various operation carried out that primary C emission is mobile tillage operation are tillage sowing, intercultural, harvesting , and transportation and stationary operations pumping, grain drying, secondary source of the C emissions are packaging, storing fertilizers and pesticides.
 Tertiary source of C emission farm building.
-More fuel use used in the transportations this requires significantly energy which increase the GHGs emissions ( Vlek et.al.
-2003, Chauhan et.al.
-2005, Maraseni et.al.
-2010 a,b, Maraseni and Cockfield 2011 )
+More fuel use used in the transportations this requires significantly energy which increase the GHGs emissions ( Vlek et al., 2003, Chauhan et al., 2005, Maraseni et al., 2010 a,b, Maraseni and Cockfield 2011 ).

 Table.No.
 3 Averge net carbon flux with changes in tillage practices